-37 How frequently is antitrust law applied to vertical restraints by the agency?
-What are the main enforcement priorities regarding vertical agreements?
+41 How frequently is antitrust law applied to vertical restraints by the authority responsible for antitrust enforcement?
+What are the main enforcement priorities regarding vertical restraints?

-In the years from 2004 to 2008, the OFT published details of decisions (or other, lesser, enforcement actions) in an average of around two vertical restraints cases per year.
-The OFT considers on a caseby-case basis whether an agreement falls within its administrative priorities so as to merit investigation.
+In the years from 2005 to 2009, the OFT published details of decisions (or other, lesser, enforcement actions) in an average of around two vertical restraint cases per year.
+The OFT considers on a case-by-case basis whether an agreement falls within its administrative priorities so as to merit investigation.
 Guidance has been provided on these priorities in the OFT's October 2008 Prioritisation Principles.

-38 What are the consequences of an infringement of antitrust law for the validity or enforceability of a contract containing prohibited vertical restraints?
+42 What are the consequences of an infringement of antitrust law for the validity or enforceability of a contract containing prohibited vertical restraints?